jtaylorchang/kappa-backend/README.md

 }

 POINT: {
-  event_id: INT,        // the foreign key to an event
+  eventId: INT,        // the foreign key to an event
                         // => 7
   category: STRING,     // the category the points are valid for
                         // => Rush